Direct observation of deterministic macroscopic entanglement

 \N Figure 2 shows tomography of the two-drum system, as characterized by its covariance matrix, for different protocols.
-First, we prepare a low temperature thermal state by applying a pulsed sequence of ground state cooling followed by readout, rendering a single concurrent measurement of $x_1,p_1,x_2,p_2$.
-In Fig.~2a we show the experimental distribution of the measured variables for $10,000$ repetitions of the experiment.
-Indeed the scatter plots show no correlation between any of the measured variables.
-This is reaffirmed in Fig.~2b by the covariance matrix of the state, which is diagonal to a good approximation.
-From the magnitude of the diagonal elements, we infer nearly ground-state occupancies of $\bar{n}_1=0.79(1)$ and $\bar{n}_2=0.60(1)$ for drum 1 and 2 respectively.
+First, we prepare a fiducial cold state by applying a pulse sequence of ground state cooling followed by readout, rendering a single concurrent measurement of $x_1,p_1,x_2,p_2$.
+Fig.~2A shows the experimental distribution of the measured variables for $10,000$ repetitions of the experiment.
+The two-dimensional histograms show no correlation between any of the measured variables.
+This is reaffirmed by the fact that the covariance matrix of the state is diagonal to a good approximation (Fig.~2C).
+The magnitude of the diagonal elements correspond to nearly ground-state variances of $\Vone=\nonecold$ and $\Vtwo=\ntwocold$ for drum 1 and 2 respectively, where $V_j=\onehalf(\langle (x_j-\langle x_j\rangle)^2+ (p_j-\langle p_j\rangle)^2\rangle)$ for $j=1,2$.
 We now turn to a pulse sequence of ground state cooling, entanglement and readout.
-Fig.~2c exhibits all the expected features of a highly correlated state.
-First, the position-momentum distribution of each drum is consistent with an effective thermal state of occupancy $\bar{n}_1=11.5(1)$ and $\bar{n}_2=4.42(4)$, respectively.
-As expected, drum 1, which undergoes a BSB interaction, is hotter than drum 2, which undergoes an RSB interaction.
+Fig.~2B exhibits all the expected features of a highly correlated state.
+First, the $x,p$ histogram for each drum is consistent with a Gaussian distribution of large variance.
+Drum 1, which undergoes a TMS interaction, has a bigger variance ($\Vone=\nonehot$) than that of drum 2 ($\Vtwo=\ntwohot$), which undergoes a BS interaction.
 Second, a clear signature of drum-drum interaction is demonstrated by the correlation of $x_1,x_2$ and the anti-correlation of $p_1,p_2$.
-The covariance matrix of the measured variables in Fig.~2d displays a dominant diagonal and four off-diagonal elements $\mathcal{C}_{1,3}\sim -\mathcal{C}_{2,4}$ and $\mathcal{C}_{3,1}\sim -\mathcal{C}_{4,2}$ (See Supplementary Information for how the covariance matrix is estimated).
-Indeed, clear correlations are directly observable in the measured variables.
-Delineating those from classical correlations requires an application of the Simon-Duan criteria.
+The covariance matrix of the measured variables in Fig.~2D displays a dominant diagonal and four off-diagonal elements $\cC_{1,3}\approx -\cC_{2,4}$ and $\cC_{3,1}\approx -\cC_{4,2}$.
+Indeed, these clear correlations are directly observable in the measured variables.
+Delineating them from classical correlations requires an application of the Simon-Duan criteria.